APTITUDE-Consortium/wp4-use-cases/D4.1/Annex-A.9--UC9-Biometric-Profile-Carrier-Held-Biometrics-for-Seamless-Airport-Travel--INGroupe.md

-## UC 9: Biometric Profile - Carrier Held Biometrics - for Seamless Airport Travel (IN Groupe)
+## UC 9: Biometric Profile - Carrier Held Biometrics - for Seamless Airport Travel

 ### Use Case summary
 The Biometric Profile use case enables travellers to create and use a secure digital biometric identity for an end-to-end, contactless airport experience, from luggage drop to boarding.